 - Prepare a steamer over medium high heat.

 - Sift together rice flour, baking powder, and matcha.
 Set aside.

-- In a mixing bowl, whisk together egg and sugar until sugar has fully dissolved.
-Add milk and canola oil, continue whisking until well combined.
+- In a mixing bowl, mix together egg and sugar until sugar has fully dissolved with an electric mixer.
+Add milk and canola oil, continue mixing until well combined.
 Then add the sifted dry ingredients from step 2 and keep mixing until well combined.

 - Pour the batter into silicon baking cups to fill each cup about 70% full, you should need about 5 standard size muffin cups.
 Steam for 12 minutes, then turn the heat off, and let the buns sit in the hot steamer for another 5 minutes.